IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 ### Understanding the Get function's context in Go

 <!--EM: is the "context" referenced here referring to the "context" line of code (line 8) in the big code listing?-->
-The `Get` function expects the objects and the  [context](https://pkg.go.dev/context#Context), the object key that is the namespace and the name of the object, as arguments.
-Let's talk a bit about the context, since you will see it in many function calls in the controller code.
+The `Get` function expects the objects and the  [context](https://pkg.go.dev/context#Context) as arguments. *Context* refers to the object key that is the namespace and the name of the object.
+These context arguments are in many function calls in the controller code, so let's take a closer look.

 The context carries a deadline, a cancellation signal, and other values across API boundaries.
 The context takes into account the identity of the end user, auth tokens, and the request's deadline.